OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/known-limitations-behavior.md

   - When Azure DevOps is target:
     - If **Owner** field contains a value, then the dashboard will be created with type **Project Dashboard**.
     - If **Owned by team** field contains a value, then the dashboard will be created with type **Team Dashboard**.
-    - If both fields contain value, then you will get a processing error [OH-TFS/AzureDevOps-1119].}}
+    - If both fields contain value, then you will get a processing error [OH-TFS/AzureDevOps-1119].
+{% endif %}

 #### Query Entity